liamhays/rk3566-mcu/README.md

 - Info about the core
 - How to boot the MCU
 - Some system-level MCU configuration registers
+- the MCU timer base address and usage
 - INTMUX interrupt mapping (needs more testing but should be accurate) and register location

 What's left:
-- Configuring the MCU timer and finding its base address
 - Using the `rockchip-mailbox` Linux driver---diederik put in a [pull request to Debian](https://salsa.debian.org/kernel-team/linux/-/merge_requests/730)